 Snippets of the usability tests is below

-Participants were having difficulties using the interface due to the presence of categories.
+Participants were having difficulties using the interface due to the presence of categories on the landing page.

 This placed a cognitive load on the children as the internal elements are inaccessible to them.